-A. If your work experience or work placement is a course requirement, or has been approved by the relevant Faculty Executive Dean as complementary to your course of study you will be covered under the University’s Insurance.
+A. If your work experience or work placement is a course requirement, or has been approved by the relevant Faculty Executive Dean as complimentary to your course of study you will be covered under the University’s Insurance.

 See also - Careers & Employability

 Note - University insurances do not protect students in respect of claims against them for damage or injury caused in relation to non-University activities, including accommodation and non-University sporting or recreational activities.